ariukkonen/ipconfigcore/README.md

 ## ipcofigcore - Written by Ari Ukkonen

 **ipconfigcore** is a cross-platform implementation of ipconfig viewing functionality for windows and macos written in .NET 7 (Core).
-One powershell script is include for windows to query the registry called **getdhcpv6iaid.ps1** and this script needs to be included with the windows binary in order for it to work on windows.
+One powershell script is included for windows to query the registry called **getdhcpv6iaid.ps1** and this script needs to be included with the windows binary in order for it to work on windows.

 ### Usage: